dsmolchanov/xpres.so/README.md

 ### AI Slide Generation

-The AI slide generator powered by Google Gemini 2.0 Flash supports two modes:
+The AI slide generator supports multiple AI models and modes:

+**Available AI Models:**

+- 🔮 **Google Gemini 2.0 Flash** - Fast and efficient for structured content
+- ⚡ **xAI Grok-4 Fast** - Advanced reasoning for complex presentations

+You can select your preferred model from the dropdown in the Generate Slides dialog.

 **Traditional Markdown Mode:**